Matt970204/Affiliations_V2/README.md

 ## General information
 The project provides details on how the extraction of messy data took place, the different project iterations as well as some of the analysis of the data.
 This project is intended for research purposes, anyone is free to use the IP and the output data.

-## Setup
-All source files have been included under 'Tesseract output json files'.
-The project is witten using MACOS and files refecinging will need to be adapted for Windows use. pip install json, pandas, rapidfuzz and requests

 ## File strucuture and code locations
 This repository has multiple individual pieces that contribute to a full picture in the end.
 This section details where all the pieces sit and what they are.